-I am an Assistant Professor in Speech, Language, and Hearing Sciences at Purdue University, where I direct the Purdue Language Learning and Meaning Acquisition (LLAMA) laboratory.
+I am an Associate Professor in Speech, Language, and Hearing Sciences and Psychological Sciences (by courtesy) at Purdue University, where I direct the Purdue Language Learning and Meaning Acquisition (LLaMA) laboratory.

 - If you are interested in taking part in language development research with your child at Purdue, please click here to sign up for our participant registry.

 - If you are interested in learning more about current research or graduate study, please contact me at <first initial my last name> at purdue.edu